adamwoolhether/algo/README.md

 successor node's right child and turn it into the _left child of the successor node's former parent_.

 Code implmentation: [binarySearchTree.go](binarySearchTree.go)

+### Binary Search Tree Traversal
+_Traversing_ is the act of visiting every node in a data structure.
+There are many ways to traverse a tree, we'll implement what is known as _inorder traversal_.
+The `traverse` method should have the following steps:
+1. Call itself recursively on the node's left child until there is no left child.
+2. "Visit" the node.
+Here, we'll print the title.
+3. Recursively call it's on the node's right child until there is no right child.